 - Who the person should contact and their contact details

-- The school’s procedures for addressing concerns and complaints will be communicated to the school community through appropriate
+- The school’s procedures for addressing concerns and complaints will be communicated to the school community through appropriate means.

 - Brief all members of staff (including volunteers) about its procedures to address concerns and complaints annually